Looking Backward: Retrospective Backward Synthesis for Goal-Conditioned GFlowNets: Intensified Reward Feedback

 \section{Intensified Reward Feedback}

 We re-write the loss function of GC-GFlowNets in the case if $s'$ is terminal as follows:

-which can be degenerated to Eq.~(\ref{eq:loss}) when we set $C=1$.
-In order to enable effective reward propagation, we set C as a large value in real implementation.
-Below we show a large value of $C$ can scale the gradient w.r.t. $P_B$ without influencing $P_F$ and $F$.
+which can be degenerated to Eq.~(\ref{eq:loss}) when we set ${C }=1$.
+In practice, we set ${C }$ to a large value to facilitate effective reward propagation.
+Below, we demonstrate that a large ${C }$ scales the gradient with respect to $P_B$ without affecting $P_F$ or $F$.
+We show that